Reading Material

 The abbreviated style incorporates several abbreviating techniques that had previously been thought suitable only for reporting, but that experience prior to publication of the Supplement proved suitable for correspondence.

-Note: Several of the readings under Ordinary need recategorizing to this section.
-Also, the Psalms are likely following the Book of Common Prayer, not the KJV.
+Note: The Psalms are likely following the Book of Common Prayer, not the KJV.

 From the Teaching Course